-The CEWG was formed by the Electricity Network's Association in late 2016 and Waipa Networks is one of seven Networks represented on the group.
+The CEWG was formed by the Electricity Network's Association in late 2016 and Waipa Networks is represented on the group.
 Through this membership we expect to help develop a standardised engagement strategy for EDBs and apply this to our own Network.